LatkoArtem/LatkoArtem/README.md

   </a>
 </div>

-<h1>About me</h1>
-<p>I'm a Student🎓 National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”.
-Applied Mathematics in field of Data Science.
-Motivated Python developer with a strong foundation in problem-solving, algorithm development, and data manipulation.
-Experienced in building and optimizing Python-based projects, text-processing applications.
-Eager to apply technical skills in data analysis, machine learning, and statistical modeling to transition into a Data Science role.
-Committed to continuous learning and developing expertise in data-driven decision making.</p>
+<h2>About me</h2>
+<p>👋 Hello!
+I am a student of the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute", majoring in "Applied Mathematics in Data Science".

+🔍 I am fascinated by the world of data, machine learning, and algorithms, and I actively participate in all possible projects and activities related to my field.

+💡 I am constantly improving my skills in Python, data analysis, and statistical modeling.
+My goal is to apply the knowledge I have gained to solve real-world problems, as well as develop in the field of Data Science.
+I am eager to learn and participate in projects that allow me to work with real-world data sets, and I am always open to new opportunities for growth.<p align="left">
-<h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2><p align="left">
+<h2> 🚀 Some Tools I Have Used and Learned</h2><p align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" alt="vscode" width="45" height="45"/>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/c/c-original.svg" alt="c" width="45" height="45"/>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/css3/css3-original.svg" alt="css3" width="45" height="45"/>